Rush Limbaugh, the Excellence in Broadcasting Network.

 The funds to rebuild will have to come from somewhere, which is why people need to know.

-It's hard to believe that we s that we'll receive much relief if there isn't a perception that we need it.
+It's hard to believe that we will receive much relief if there isn't a perception that we need it.

 A large part of the reason that we are being ignored is because of who we are.